nicola-lunghi/PySwitch/README.md

 ### MIDI Communication Setup

 The **communication.py** file defines the handling of MIDI.
-This includes the client-specific parser as well as the MIDI routing.
+This includes the MIDI routing.
 It must contain a Communication dictionary like follows:

 ```python